 One of the most famous Jackson Pollock out there is the Lavender Mist.

-If you look at the painting, you will realize that there is no theme, no central idea, no subject; it is all a chaotic mishmash of colors and lines going in all directions.
+If you look at the painting, you will realize that there is no theme, no central idea, and no subject; it is all a chaotic mishmash of colors and lines going in all directions.

 For Pollock — and other action painters — art or painting was not about the end product, it was about how you got there.
 It was all about the action.

-Jackson Pollock used to put the canvas flat on the floor, throw paint at it with the help of a brush, stick, or any other unconventional object for the purpose of smearing the white canvas with multiple paint colors and from each and every angle.
+Jackson Pollock used to put the canvas flat on the floor, and throw paint at it with the help of a brush, stick, or any other unconventional object for the purpose of smearing the white canvas with multiple paint colors and from each and every angle.